Kite020/Mini-Calculator/README.md

 # Mini Calculator
 This project is a simple GUI-based calculator built using Java Swing.
 It allows users to perform basic arithmetic operations with an intuitive interface.
 The application serves as a beginner-friendly example of event-driven programming and GUI design in Java.
+This calculator is a perfect stepping stone for understanding Swing, action listeners, and event handling in Java applications.

 # Key Features:
 - Basic Arithmetic Operations: Supports addition, subtraction, multiplication, division, and modulus.